 When you upload your code to a microcontroller, the binary image of code gets stored in flash memory.
 Because flash is a non-volatile memory.
 Therefore, code stores there permanently even without power.
 During the microcontroller booting process, some data which is stored in flash memory is moved to the RAM.

-But the question that might come to your mind is that what is the reseason for copying data from flash to RAM of microcontroller?
+But the question that might come to your mind is that what is the reason for copying data from flash to RAM of microcontroller?
 This is because RAM works faster than flash memory and hence it helps to reduce the latency of data accesses from memory.
 Another important reason is that the read and write operations to flash memory are limited unlike RAM.
 Therefore, it is preferred to perform all operations in RAM.

 2. Initialize data segment